 Cub Scouting.
 Cub Scouting was a three-year program for 52 years.
 But in only five years, it expanded first to a four-year program, and then to a five-year program.
 The BSA added the first totally new Cub Scout program (Tiger Cubs) since the gradual introduction of the Webelos program began in 1941.
 In the 1980s, they made significant changes to the Wolf and Bear ranks, and made the most significant changes to the Webelos program in 20 years.
-You won't have to wait another 20 years to see more changes.
-Look for more changes in Tiger Cubs, as BSA continues to integrate this program into the Cub Scout pack (the recent changes in Tiger Cubs were predicted more than 15 years ago in an earlier version of this study).
+Further significant changes were made to Cub Scouting at all levels in 2015.
+It is likely that such changes will continue every few years (and we predicted the full incorporation of Tiger Cubs into the Cub Scout program in the mid-1980's).

-Expect further overhauling of Wolf and Bear, and further formalizing of the Tiger Cubs program.
+Expect further overhauling of Tiger, Wolf, and Bear.
 Also expect more overhauling of the two-year Webelos program (already reduced from 24 months to about 21 months).
 I believe that Cub Scouting is facing significant increases in its already-high dropout rate because younger boys will now have almost five years instead of three to become bored with a program that offers too much arts & crafts and almost no camping- and outdoor activities.
 Even the Webelos program still offers extremely limited emphasis on camping and the outdoors.
 I believe the 21-month Webelos program will soon experience an even higher dropout rate than the old one-year program (which was about 50%).
 From my bias as a Scoutmaster, I believe Cub Scouting would be more effective if it provided significantly more emphasis on camping and the outdoors than it does now.
 I find it instructive that Girl Scouts, Campfire, and YMCA all do more camping and outdoor activities at this age than either Cub Scouts or Webelos Scouts are allowed to do.

 Coed Scouting.
 Exploring (now Venturing) started the transition to a coed program in 1969, becoming more or less fully coed in 1971 (except for Eagle Scout and Order of the Arrow).
-Scouting in more and more western countries has gone coed at all levels over the past 40 years.
+Scouting in more and more western countries has gone coed at all levels since the 1960's.
 The BSA is unusual in holding out.
-My prediction: coed Cub Scouting and coed Boy Scouting will not happen in American Scouting before 2020, and probably not for many years beyond that (if ever).
-This is partly because the US tends to be more conservative than most other western countries, and it is certainly partly due to opposition from the Church of Jesus Christ of Latter Day Saints (LDS or Mormon church), whose church-run units represent about one-fifth of BSA membership, giving them a powerful influence on BSA programs and policies.
+My prediction: coed Cub Scouting and coed Boy Scouting will not happen in American Scouting before 2025, and probably not for many years beyond that (if ever).
+This is partly because the US tends to be more conservative than most other western countries, and it is certainly partly due to opposition from the Church of Jesus Christ of Latter-day Saints (LDS or Mormon church), whose church-run units represent about one-fifth of BSA membership, giving them a powerful influence on BSA programs and policies.

 Making predictions has been fun, but it has been hard to keep them current since this brief history was first written in 1984.
 I am pleased at the accuracy of most (but not all) of my predictions (including coed Order of the Arrow, coed adult leadership, changes in the Varsity, Cub Scout, Webelos, Tiger Cub, and Explorer programs, Scout use of camping stoves, and others).
-Indeed some changes (such as coed adult leadership) have occurred much faster than I had predicted.
+Indeed some changes have occurred much faster than I had predicted.